 One of the more interesting and important new developments for homeowners who are planning to remodel or renovate, is the recent emergence and increasing usage of in-home “computer assisted design” programs to help visualize what a finished project will look like.

-Computer Assisted Design (CAD), as it relates to homeowners, was first put into play by major manufacturers of building products and materials to demonstrate how their installed products might look on a home.
-Architects also used it to speed-up their designs and blueprinting.
+Computer Assisted Design (CAD), as it relates to homeowners, was first put into play by major manufacturers of building products and materials to demonstrate how their installed products might look on a home, architects Melbourne also use it to speed-up their designs and blueprinting.

 More recently, computer assisted design began appearing as a regular staple in kitchen and bath designer’s showrooms and in “big box” home center stores as a very slick and useful on-site planning and sales tool.
 However, computer assisted design has just taken another quantum leap forward – this time, right into our living rooms.
 So, what’s new…for you?

-Today, more and more products and services that are sold to homeowners – and that are selected in their homes – are being presented and configured with the help of sophisticated computer design programs that allow the buyer to “visualize” the finished product.
+Today, more and more products and services that are sold to homeowners such as the ones offered by renoCompare – and that are selected in their homes – are being presented and configured with the help of sophisticated computer design programs that allow the buyer to “visualize” the finished product.

 Contractors of all types are fast replacing armloads of product samples and color swatches with notebook computers, digital cameras and state-of-the-art computer software.
 They are using them to help their customers visualize what various products, materials and colors will look like – on their specific home – thus eliminating guesswork and thereby increasing the likelihood of customer satisfaction with the completed project.